sitebay/docs/articles/platform/billing-and-support/network-transfer-quota/index.md

 ## View Bandwidth Out

-You can view your current outgoing bandwidth usage for your monthly cycle in Site Bay Insites.
+You can view your current outgoing bandwidth usage for your monthly cycle in SiteBay Insites.

 ## More Information

-Read the [Billing and Payments](/support/tutorials/billing-and-payments/) tutorial for an overview of Site Bay billing.
+Read the [Billing and Payments](/support/tutorials/billing-and-payments/) tutorial for an overview of SiteBay billing.